abdelrhman-kh/nfs-server-and-nfs-persistent-volume/README.md

 ## create a `persistentvolumeclaim.yml` to create Persistent Volume Claim

-## latest follow example how to use it
+## latest follow example how to use it with deployment

 ```yaml
     spec: